gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 This brings me to my own preference for a single-user install.
 Most notably:

-- The multi-user install requires root access during installation, and sinks its deepth fairly deeply into the system, creating multiple users and spilling files in various "system" places.
+- The multi-user install requires root access during installation, and sinks its teeth fairly deeply into the system, creating multiple users and spilling files in various "system" places.
 - Uninstalling a multi-user Nix installation is relatively well documented, but it is a bit of a hazardous and very tedious task.